Zoning (Australian rules football): End of VFL zoning

 In 1981, the system of player permits based on country and metropolitan zoning was threatened by two cases.

-In the better-known of these, a full-back from SANFL club West Torrens, Doug Cox, had his permit to play with St Kilda challenged because he had played in 1975 for South Mildura, which was within Richmond’s country zone.
-St Kilda temporarily lost eight points for two wins against Footscray and Melbourne, later reinstated on appeal, and were fined $5,000 for playing Cox in the first eight rounds.
-Soon afterwards, South Melbourne centre-half forward Michael Smith admitted he gave false information on his application for a permit to play with South, and his true address was in St Kilda’s zone.
-South were going to lose four points but since the VFL, challenged by the Cox case to be more lenient about its now-archaic zoning laws, was considering changing the rules, South were not punished.
+In the better-known of these, a full-back from SANFL club West Torrens, Doug Cox, had his permit to play with St Kilda challenged because he had played in 1975 for South Mildura, which was within Richmond's country zone.
+St Kilda temporarily lost eight points for two wins against Footscray and Melbourne, later reinstated on appeal, and was fined $5,000 for playing Cox in the first eight rounds.
+Soon afterward, South Melbourne centre-half forward Michael Smith admitted he gave false information on his application for a permit to play with South, and his true address was in St Kilda's zone.
+South was going to lose four points but since the VFL, challenged by the Cox case to be more lenient about its now-archaic zoning laws, was considering changing the rules, South was not punished.

 The Foschini Case of 1983, where teenage rover/forward, Silvio Foschini did not want to move to Sydney when South Melbourne did so in 1981/1982 but was refused a clearance to play with St Kilda, declared previously unchallenged zoning an illegal labour market restraint.
 Although the VFL retained zoning for two more years, it had to radically alter the system of clearances and player contracts, and in 1985, with the competition less competitive than ever (only six clubs had made the Grand Final since 1972), reform of the system of player trading began.
 Zoning was replaced with a player draft, which studies have shown to be much more effective at equalising club strength than country zoning ever was.

 In competitions such as the SANFL and WAFL, however, country and metropolitan zoning are still used today, despite the declarations concerning their use in the VFL.
-The SANFL, which introduced country zoning of South Australia in 1973 has made efforts to make country zoning less inflexible than it proved in the VFL though making provisions for the adjustment of zone boundaries.
-In the WAFL, however, there is already distinct concern country zoning is creating inequalities in available talent.
+The SANFL, which introduced country zoning in South Australia in 1973 has made efforts to make country zoning less inflexible than it proved in the VFL through making provisions for the adjustment of zone boundaries.
+In the WAFL, however, there is already a distinct concern country zoning is creating inequalities in available talent.